8 Different Types of Hawks in Georgia

 It also frequents agricultural areas, river valleys, and other areas with abundant food sources.

-It is most active during the day and spends time scanning for food atop trees or telephone poles.
+It is most active during the day and scans for food atop trees or telephone poles.

-Moreover, its diet consists mostly of small mammals and birds but will also consume reptiles and insects.
+Moreover, its diet consists mostly of small mammals and birds, but it will also consume reptiles and insects.

 If you see one of these majestic creatures in your area, report it to your local wildlife agency so that it can continue to be monitored.